Help Employees Overcome Unexpected Financial Hardships and Stress with Employee Assistance Funds

 As one of the few facilitators in the U.S. with an established program to help employers of all sizes and across all industries create and operate EAFs, America’s Charities has quickly become a leader in the space.
 In fact, we are the only organization to offer a charitable giving component, which enables coworkers and the wider community to support their colleagues and neighbors.
 By bundling other aspects of giving, America’s Charities also empowers employers to easily integrate EAFs with their other CSR programs and achieve even more social good.

-This comprehensive white paper and video will:
+This comprehensive white paper will:

 - Address the value of starting an EAF,